thecognicode/mini_corpus_project/README.md

-## MiniCorpus: A Lemmatized Word Frequency Analysis of Classic Children's Stories**
+## MiniCorpus: Analyzing Lemmatized Word Frequencies in Classic Children’s Literature
 This is a simple NLP project created to explore common word usage in classic children's literature.

 ### 📚 Books Analyzed